 Req.
-ID Mandatory Requirement Compliant (Yes/No) Information Referenced at Proposal Page # Comments 1 The Bidder MUST provide two (2) written project summaries describing in detail their current and previous experience in the installation of large format decals outside in less than ideal weather conditions during the past five (5) years.
-Within each project summary provided, bidders must indicate: 1. the name of the client organization; 2. a brief description of the scope of services provided; 3. the dates and duration of the project; 4. the dollar value of the project (to the Offeror); 5. a description of the installation challenges; 6. the material used to produce the decal graphics; 7. the total Offeror level of effort for the duration of the project; and 8. the name, address and telephone number of the client project authority to whom the Offeror reported.
-NRCan reserves the right to contact the named client project authorities to verify the accuracy and veracity of each of the Bidders cited Project Summaries. □ Yes□ No 2 The proposed Site Supervisor MUST have at least three (3) years of experience with production and installation of large format graphics over the last seven (7) years.
-1. Bidders must include within their proposal a detailed curriculum vitae (CV) for the proposed site supervisor for this installation showing the proposed resource's work experience (indicated in years/months) in the installation of large format graphics; ☐ Yes⊡ No 3 The Bidder MUST include technical data sheets on the material proposed for the production of the graphics.
-The material will be vetted with the company that built the satellite dish and must approve of the material prior to the awarding of the contract. ☐ Yes☐ No
+ID Mandatory Requirement Compliant (Yes/No) Information Referenced at Proposal Page # Comments 1 The Bidder MUST provide three (3) written project summaries describing in detail their current and previous experience in the installation of large format decals outside in less than ideal weather conditions during the past five (5) years.
+Within each project summary provided, bidders must indicate: the name of the client organization; a brief description of the scope of services provided; the dates and duration of the project; the dollar value of the project (to the Offeror); a description of the installation challenges; the material used to produce the decal graphics; the total Offeror level of effort for the duration of the project (where level of effort is represented by days or weeks plus number of installers working such as 2 people over a 6 day period); and the name, address and telephone number of the client project authority to whom the Offeror reported. □ Yes⊡ No 2 The proposed Site Supervisor MUST have at least three (3) years of experience with production and installation of large format graphics over the last seven (7) years.
+Bidders must include within their proposal a detailed curriculum vitae (CV) for the proposed site supervisor for this installation showing the proposed resource's work experience (indicated in years/months) in the installation of large format graphics; □ Yes⊡ No 3 The Bidder MUST include technical data sheets on the material proposed for the production of the graphics.
+The material will be vetted with the company that built the satellite dish and must approve of the material prior to the awarding of the contract.